TSHEPO-CLOUD/Twitter_redesign/README.md

 # Ruby on Rails Capstone Project.

-In this project, I redesigned a twitter to create opinions about movies.
+In this project, I redesigned a twitter to create opinions about football games.
 I used a lot of knowledge acquired throughout the Ruby on Rails section, Model/View/Controller concepts, some of bootstrap from previous HTML & CSS, among other knowledge acquired on Microverse to create an MVP for this app.

 The project consists of a Sing up/Login with username as the login information (as required).
 The user has a photo to show on his profile/opinions and a cover image that shows on his profile.
 The images should be provided as URL because I can't store images on heroku database.
-If no image is informed, or an invalid URL the app will show a default one instead.
+If no image is informed, or an invalid URL the app will show a default one instead which uses unsplush.

 Without logging in the user can see all user's opinions on a central 'timeline' and on the right a list of users who are registered.